harel-coffee/Ascending_neuron_screen_analysis_pipeline-auto/README.md

 ## Installation
-To be able to run all the script, Python and R have to be installed.
+To be able to run all of the scripts, Python and R must be installed.

-To intall the environment with specific versions of requried Python packages, please install Anaconda first if you haven't already.
+To install the environment with specific versions of requried Python packages, please install Anaconda first if you haven't already.

 Install Anaconda --> https://www.anaconda.com/
 ### 1. Install the Python environment ```AN``` to run ```.py``` scripts by following the instructions below: